CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 user_data = user.model_dump(mode="json")
 ```

-For example, if you have some field with `datetime` object, this mode evaluates this time as string.
+For example, if you have some field with `datetime` object, this mode evaluates this time as a string.

 ```python
 from sensei import APIModel